4104. Distance in tree

 }

-With the first depth-first search we construct the array dp.
+Using the first depth-first search, construct the dp array.

 dp.resize(n+1);